 If you are directing your own training for the day having gone through some warm-up drills, this is an excellent place to carry on.
 The need for reads and tracking moves to a more challenging level when the shots are no longer direct.

 The multi-task drill in particular is an example of something that is possible in Sense Arena but tougher to replicate on the ice, even though coaches like Mitch Korn have found ways to challenge goaltenders in a similar way by using coloured pucks.
 In Sense Arena, this drill includes shots while basic math problems are presented on the screen; the goalie has to solve the problem to know which numbered shooter will take the next shot, forcing them to employ two cognitive systems at once.
-It reminds us of sports psychologist John Stevenson challenging goalies who juggle to increase the cognitive load by having someone hold up fingers they must recognize or even read a paragraph off the wall as they juggle.
+It reminds us of sports psychologist John Stevenson challenging goalies to count backwards by 7 from 100 while facing shots to push them out of the conscious mind and into trusting their training.

 An Opportunity